Safety and Security

 Each night from 9 p.m. to 6 a.m., the main front doors are the only accessible entrance to each hall.
 The side entrances may not be used during those hours.
 Exterior wing doors have electronic sensors that detect when doors are left ajar.
 Students are encouraged to lock their door and carry their room key and K-State ID card at all times.

 All residence halls have appropriate fire protection equipment, including a smoke detector in each room and a general fire alarm system.
 Smoke detectors are equipped with either a tamper-evident seal or electronic monitoring device.
 If seals are removed or broken, a charge is assessed to the residents of the room.

-Community assistants at Marlatt Hall, house staff and emergency facilities management staff are available 24 hours a day to respond to the needs of students.
-Housing and Dining Services has arranged for a campus police officer to walk the perimeter of all halls on a scheduled basis.
+Community assistants, hall staff and emergency facilities management staff are available 24 hours a day to respond to the needs of students.
 In addition, a free campus-sponsored escort program known as Wildcat Walk is available 24 hours a day to accompany residents walking on campus.